 As we’ve shown in detail here, this card offers an exceptional welcome bonus, but also provides more than enough benefit to keep it in your wallet year after year.

 Another card that every Canadian should have in their wallet.
-We value the current welcome bonus of up to 50,000 points at between $1,000-$1,500, depending on how well you apply the points, plus you get the $200 annual travel credit.
-This means that the purely quantitative benefits of the card are worth at least $1,200-$1,700 in the first year, far exceeding the $699 annual fee.
+We value the current welcome bonus of up to 50,000 points (subject to a minimum spend of $3,000 within the first three months of Cardmembership) at between $1,000-$1,500, depending on how well you apply the points, plus you get the $200 annual travel credit.
+You can also receive 10,000 more MR points after 6 months of Cardmembership.
+This means that the purely quantitative benefits of the card are worth at least $1,400-$2,000 in the first year, far exceeding the $699 annual fee.

 You’ll fall in love with this everyday spending card.
 We show you how to get up to 10% back on your spending (seriously!) when you use this card on coffee, groceries, restaurant and bar spending anywhere in Canada.
 It’s the card you should be using for your daily spending.